LiAuto-DSR/GeoGramBench/README.md

 done
 ```

 We evaluate a total of 17 mainstream large language models (LLMs), spanning both proprietary API and leading open-source systems.
 The closed-source models include GPT-4o, GPT-o3-mini, the GPT-o1 series, and Gemini-Pro-1.5.
 The open-source models cover a wide range of scales, including DeepSeek-R1, DeepSeek-v3-0324, and QwQ-32B, as well as other prominent models from 32B down to 1.5B parameters: DeepSeek-R1-distillation variants, Bespoke-Stratos-32B, s1.1-32B, LIMO-32B, Sky-T1-mini-7B, and DeepScaleR-1.5B-preview.
-And we report Pass@1 accuracy averaged over 8 samples for each problem.
+We report Pass@1 accuracy averaged over 8 samples for each problem.

 | Model | Primitive | Compositional | Abstract | ALL |
 |-------|-----------|-----------|-----------|--------------|